 Why is Microsoft Office 365 Slowing Down the Computer?

-Microsoft 365 or Office 365 is a widely used productivity service used by many organizations, because of its cloud-based apps and Microsoft tools like Outlook, Teams, Word, Excel, and OneDrive.
+Microsoft 365 or Office 365 is a widely used productivity service that is trusted by many organizations worldwide because it offers robust cloud-based apps and Microsoft tools like Outlook, Teams, Word, Excel, and OneDrive.
 Most of us use it daily for communication, collaboration, and managing tasks.
 However, it is not immune to any issues; several users complain about their performance slowdown when starting to use Office 365.

-Here, I am going to address these slowdown issues and explain to you how to use Microsoft 365 properly.
+In this guide, we are going to address these slowdown issues and explain to you how to use Microsoft 365 properly.
 But, before that, it is important to check if Office 365 is the culprit for making your device slow down.
+So, let’s get started.

-- When you are launching Outlook, Word, Excel, or Teams on your device.
-It takes a long time to launch compared to other programs.
+- When you launch Outlook, Word, Excel, or Teams on your device and you notice they are consuming a lot of time to open as compared to other programs.

-- While browsing or running other software, you can do it smoothly.
+- While browsing or running other software, your system runs smoothly.
 But it starts freezing or performing slowly when you open the Office 365 application.

 - The task manager or activity monitor indicates that Outlook, Teams, or OneDrive consumes too many system resources.

-- Your laptop will heat up, or your fans will run loudly, when you are using Microsoft 365 apps.
+- Your laptop will heat up, or the fans will run loudly, when you are using Microsoft 365 apps.

 These signs indicate that Microsoft Office 365 makes your laptop slow.
-So, to address this issue, let’s learn the reasons.
+So, to address this issue, let’s learn how to fix it.

 Why Microsoft 365 Slows Down?